G-R3/Muk/README.md

-## Guess the Mon
+## Muk

-A simple pokemon guessing game.
-The purpose for making this was to get some experience with Prisma, Planetscale and tRPC.
+A simple site built with Next.js, Tailwind, tRPC, Prisma, and Plantetscale.
+The reason for making it and using these things you ask???
+Well, I'm not sure.
+I just wanted to learn the basics of them all.